EatMoreChicken/CentOS/README.md

 ## Configuring Wordpress <a id="configwordpress"></a>
 1. `cd /var/www/html` Moves to the `html` directory.
 2. `cp wp-config-sample.php wp-config.php` Copies a new file.
-3. `nano wp-config.php` Edit the file to acompany these new changes:
+3. `nano wp-config.php` Edit the file to accompany these new changes:
     ```bash
     define('DB_NAME', 'wordpress');
     define('DB_USER', 'web')